 Use a strong, high-quality padded cam lock for your tie-downs as you don’t want your kayak sliding out the back of the truck as you pull away from a stoplight!

-You can use the corners of your bed box to anchor your tie-downs and run them to the portion of the kayak hanging over the tailgate.
+You can use the corners of your bed box to anchor your tie-downs and run them to the kayak portion hanging over the tailgate.
 Do not over-tighten the straps.

-As you pull the tie-downs tighter to secure your kayak, they will force the bow of your kayak into the bed of the truck behind the cab.
-To keep the kayak from sliding around, and support the keel off the truck’s bed, place pool noodles alongside it!
+As you pull the tie-downs tighter to secure your kayak, they will force the bow into the truck bed behind the cab.
+Place pool noodles beneath or alongside the kayak to keep it from sliding around and support the keel off the truck bed!

 Hauling Kayaks in a Short Bed Truck